Mental Health Disorders That Are Commonly Misdiagnosed

 1. Bipolar mood disorder

 Bipolar mood disorder is a tough mental health disorder to diagnose correctly because its symptoms are so similar to its distant cousin, ADHD.
 The hallmark symptoms of this mental illness are extreme mood swings that can last anywhere from a few hours to a few months, leaving those who have it in states of constant mania, depression, or a mix of the two, says Healthline.
-Those who have bipolar I have symptoms that are more severe and polarizing than those who have bipolar II.
-But either way, these symptoms can have a severe effect on a person’s mood, ability to maintain relationships, and the ability to be productive.
+These symptoms can have a severe effect on a person’s mood, ability to maintain relationships, and the ability to be productive.

 Feeling stressed morning, noon, and night?
 It may be more than just stress.
 WebMD explains having an anxiety disorder can lead to feelings of intense panic and fear, sleep troubles, clammy hands and feet, heart palpitations, nausea, muscle tension, and dizziness.
-It may seem like an anxiety disorder would be easy to spot once the symptoms are listed, but actually, many doctors misdiagnose anxiety as depression, another common mental health disorder.
+Many doctors misdiagnose anxiety as depression.

 This serious mental health disorder can affect the ability to clearly think and accomplish tasks, making school and work very difficult without treatment.
 Though only about 1% of Americans suffer from schizophrenia, according to the National Alliance on Mental Illness, it’s pivotal this diagnosis be correct the first time.
 People who have schizophrenia typically experience hallucinations, such as hearing voices or seeing things that aren’t there, and they cling to false beliefs that have little basis in reality.